okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. Ensure that no options are selected for the **AND Possession factor constraints are** field.
 1. Click **Save**.

-   > **Note:** Remember that since the default authentication policy is a shared policy, changes made are applied to both new and existing apps that are assigned to it.
+   > **Note:** Remember that since the default authentication policy is a shared policy, changes you make are applied to both new and existing apps that are assigned to it.

 ### Set up your Okta org for a social IdP use case